joommf-attic/icm2018-workshop/README.md

 ## Workshop materials

 All the materials we are going to use during the workshop in the form of Jupyter notebooks are hosted in this repository.
-You can download this repository from this [link](f)
+You can download this repository from this [link](https://github.com/joommf/icm2018-workshop/archive/master.zip).
+After you unzip the file on your computer, in your terminal navigate to the `notebooks` directory and run `jupyter notebook`.

 ## Survey